Guns & Ammo

 Modern Self-Defense: .357 Magnum

 As we get ready to share our gun review of the Coonan Classic .357 Magnum 1911, I want to share some ballistics and history on this powerhouse self-defense cartridge and why many gun carriers trust their lives with it each day of the year.
-The .357 mag is a rimmed, center fired magnum cartridge that propels a .35 caliber projectile to astonishing speeds.
+The .357 mag is a rimmed, center-fired magnum cartridge that propels a .35 caliber projectile at astonishing speeds.

 Heck, even companies who've never before entered into the revolver market, have begun selling them chambered in .357 magnum, much like this Kimber: